shofinadhiroh/simpn/README.rst

 - **Bottlenecks**: time-based resource shortages and optimal resource calculation
 - **Case Attributes**: generation of per-case metadata (e.g., loan type, amount, urgency)
 - **Resource Constraints**: control which resources may execute specific tasks
+- **Task Scheduling Constraints**: restrict tasks to run only on certain weekdays or days of the month

 All simulation outputs are stored in enriched CSV logs